 The homeschool graduates I talk about are all doing amazing things.
 For example, one is a medical doctor and bioethicist, another is an undercover operative for an intelligence agency, and still another is part of a non-governmental organization that is making better nutrition available to those in third-world countries.
 Many of them have impressive degrees, and many of them skipped university and started making a positive difference in the world right out of homeschool.

-One of those who started changing the world right out of homeschool is named Sydnee.
+I met one of those graduates who started changing the world right out of homeschool.
 At the ripe old age of 17, she felt the Lord leading her to an orphanage in Monrovia, Liberia.
 This was not part of some organized trip, and she didn’t know anyone there.
 She simply felt the leading of the Lord, convinced her parents, and ended up going to that terribly dangerous country because she wanted to help those who had no hope.
 The orphanage specialized in adopting these children out to parents in developed countries, giving them a chance for a safe, happy life.
-Sydnee thought the Lord wanted her to be a part of such a life-changing ministry.
+She thought the Lord wanted her to be a part of such a life-changing ministry.

 In the talk, I share a very moving entry from her journal: